 You cannot enrol in this subject if you have successfully completed any of the following subject(s) because they are considered academically equivalent:

 chemistry topics with a real-world focus to prepare students for further studies in chemistry and related fields of science.
 The subject will introduce and reinforce chemistry concepts, knowledge and skills in chemistry to enable students to apply chemical principles and practice during their studies and in future employment.

-Module 1: General Chemistry (6 weeks) covers matter, atoms, the periodic table, chemical bonding, naming compounds, molecular geometry, atomic masses, the mole and chemical reactions.
+Module 1: General Chemistry covers matter, atoms, the periodic table, chemical bonding, naming compounds, molecular geometry, atomic masses, the mole and chemical reactions.

-Module 2: Organic Chemistry (3 weeks) covers alkanes, alkenes, alkynes and arenes, functional groups and reaction types.
+Module 2: Organic Chemistry covers alkanes, alkenes, alkynes and arenes, functional groups and reaction types.

-- Module Assessment Quizzes (1500 word equiv) (40%)
+- Module Assessment Quizzes (1600 word equiv) (40%)

-- Scenario-based Problems (1250 word equiv) (30%)
+- Scenario-based Problems (1200 word equiv) (30%)

-- Practical Exercises (750 word equiv) (20%)
+- Practical Exercises (1200 word equiv) (30%)